Title: Family and Medical Leave

 The College may require medical certification to support a request for leave due to a serious health condition, and may require second or third opinions (at the expense of the College).
 In cases of an employee’s serious medical condition, a return-to-work document signed by the physician or health care provider will be required before an employee may return to work.

-It is not necessary for an employee to disclose the nature of their “serious health condition” to their supervisor or to the Director of Human Resources or designee.
+It is not necessary for employees to disclose the nature of their “serious health condition” to their supervisor or to Employee Relations.
 Medical certification from the employee’s health care provider will serve to confirm his/her eligibility for medical leave.
 However, any information an employee provides will remain confidential.

 Benefits during Leave

 During FMLA leave, an employee’s group health benefits will be maintained, provided that the employee continues to pay the required employee premium contributions during the leave.
 If a required employee contribution is more than 30 days late, the employee’s health care coverage will terminate.
-Additional information regarding premium payments will be provided by Human Resources upon an employee’s request for leave.
+Additional information regarding premium payments will be provided by Employee Relations upon an employee’s request for leave.

 Return to Work